drag0ng/Placeholders-X16R/doc/README.md

 ### Windows

-1) Download windows-x86_64.zip and unpack executables to desired folder.
+1) Download windows setup file and unpack executables to desired folder.

 2) Double click the placeh-qt.exe to launch it.